ykawai6581/obslog_generator/README.md

 			    quickly checking tonight's obslog

 notes:
-- this script downloads and prints MuSCAT2 observation log for a specific obsdate or target. metadata (obj_name, obstime, exp, focus) are taken from obslog and other variables (weather and comments) are taken from MuSCAT2 wiki.
+metadata (obj_name, obstime, exp, focus) are taken from obslog, weather and comments are taken from MuSCAT2 wiki.<br/>

 - whenever a new observation (observation not found on wiki) is loaded, the script will prompt users to register the obslog to the wiki. this is easily achieved by simply following the command line, without the need to access the webpage. the console output can be also copied for end of night reports. (kill two birds with one stone!)